-You may have noticed some small holes on the leaves of your plants and you are wondering what kind of pest caused these holes?
-Some pests in the garden are more annoying than harmful and flea beetles are can be classified as that.
+You may have noticed some small holes on the leaves of your plants; are you are wondering what kind of pest caused these holes?
+Some pests in the garden are more annoying than harmful, and flea beetles can be classified as that.
 While in most cases, flea beetles will not kill your plants, they can damage the leaves and be a nuisance with their hopping ways.

 What are Flea Beetles?